 “That thing, I don’t know where it’s from,” said Matthew.

 I never found White Maggi in the market.
-Or at least not a specific product labeled as it.
+Or at least not a product labeled as it.
 And I never saw it used in a sauce, although I likely tasted it.
 Most market vendors pointed to another seller or told me they didn’t carry it.
-My curiosity remained.
+My curiosity persisted.
 Why did so many people bring it up without prompting?
 What did it mean?
 Even if White Maggi was a rumor, people seemed to link it to a set of truths or debates that were indeed “real.”

 An online forum frequented by Nigerian users contained questions about White Maggi.
 “How bad is White Maggi on Humans Body?” a user posted.
 “I grew to know that white Maggie are hazardous on humans health but some local food joints can’t do without it.
 But as for my family we hate it.
 Not only my family, most Nigerian families don’t use it.
 Plz how bad is white maggi?”

 “It is what I call toxicated,” remarked another.
 He then described how it affected his gastrointestinal tract and noted that, “Moreover the monosodium glutamate content in the so called ‘White Maggi,’ is quite high and so excessive consumption of it causes high blood pressure, diabetes, etc.”